 As a benefit of curcumin being fat-soluble, adding it in as a part of a solution delivered intravenously allows for a broader distribution throughout the entire body.

 In Australia, The Advanced Rejuvenation Institute has reported that curcumin combats cancer in the following ways:

-Promoting healthy cell growth and at the same time slowing down cancer cell creation and growth are two important things that curcumin has the ability to do.
+• Promotes healthy cell growth and at the same time slows down cancer cell creation

-When phosphatidylcholine is used intravenously it helps in treating atheriosclerosis, high cholesterol, liver disease, hepatitis C and fatty tumors.
+• When phosphatidylcholine is used intravenously it helps in treating atherosclerosis, high cholesterol, liver disease, hepatitis C and fatty tumors.
 Combining these two together is incredibly toxic to the cells of breast cancer and five times more efficient than using curcumin on its own.